-Meet the NCJA President and Acting Vice President
+Meet the NCJA President and Vice President

-Anne Jordan, Acting Vice President
+Anne Jordan, President

 Anne Jordan is the Manager of Criminal Process and Specialty Dockets for the state of Maine Courts.
 She is responsible for training and oversight of Maine’s 105 independent bail commissioners, serves as the Court’s representative on the State Sex Offender Risk Assessment Advisory Commission, the State Criminal Rules Committee, the Criminal Law Advisory Council and the Chief Justice’s Intergovernmental Pretrial Justice Reform Task Force.
 She supervises the director of the state of Maine’s specialty courts including the Domestic Violence Review dockets, the Adult Drug Treatment Courts, the Family Drug Treatment Courts, the Co-Occurring Disorders Court and the Veterans Treatment Court.
-She also over sees research and data driven projects that analyze Maine’s Court practices and provides recommendations to the Chief Justice and the Trial Court Chiefs for more effective and efficient policies and procedures.
+She also oversees research and data driven projects that analyze Maine’s Court practices and provides recommendations to the Chief Justice and the Trial Court Chiefs for more effective and efficient policies and procedures.